 \subsection{Ablation Study}

 We perform ablations to assess the impact of key design choices, including architectural components, loss weighting and temporal frequency encoding.
-Additional ablation results and extended analyses are provided in the supplementary material.
+Additional ablation results are provided in the supplementary material.

 \paragraph{Method Components.} We evaluate the contribution of individual components by selectively disabling or modifying parts of Neu-PiG.
 Specifically, we remove the normal-direction latent encoding, omit preconditioning, replace the multi-resolution grid with the hash encoding of \cite{muller2022instant}, and test a single-resolution variant matching the finest grid parameters.
 Each modification degrades reconstruction quality, as shown in \cref{tab:method}, confirming that the full combination of components yields the best overall performance.
 In particular, hash grids are more memory-efficient but sacrifice spatial smoothness, which is important in our setting for coherent latent codes and stable deformations.

 \paragraph{Time Frequency Function.} We investigate how different time-encoding formulations affect our temporal deformation model.
 This module maps the normalized timestep $ { \tilde{t} \in [0,1] } $ into a high-dimensional representation for the deformation network.
 We compare several time–frequency strategies, each transforming $\tilde{t}$ by a distinct function: The first variant employs a \emph{polynomial basis}, a simple deterministic encoding that represents time using monomials,